 Origins and Breed Development

 A cat named Susie was the first Scottish Fold.
 She lived on a farm in Perthshire, Scotland.
 Susie had unique ears that folded forward, making her look like an owl.
 This was due to a genetic mutation.
+People were fascinated by Susie’s ears.
+So, geneticists and cat fans started a breeding program.
+Their goal was to keep the cats healthy and make more with folded ears.

 Recognition and Popularity Growth